experteer/blobsterix/README.md

     - OR make sure you have a cwbep script that behaves the right way
   * MiniMagick
     sudo apt-get install imagemagick
-  * VIPS(deprecated)
-    sudo apt-get install libjpeg-dev libpng-dev libtiff-dev libvips-dev
   * lightpd config(not needed):
     sudo apt-get install libpcre3-dev libbz2-dev libglib2.0-dev
   * ASCII Art (optional)
     sudo apt-get install jp2a

-* Setup ruby
-  - bundle install

 # Usage

-To install blobsterix simply do a:

-  * gem install blobsterix

-This will install blobsterix with all its dependencies.
-After that you have to install the binary dependecies which are written above.
-Those are needed for the transformation pipeline not for the server itself.
-If you have your own transformations you might not need thoose.

 Now the server is basicly ready to run with